scanamo/scanamo/docs/src/main/tut/index.md

 Quick start
 -----------

+Note: the `LocalDynamoDB` object is provided by the `scanamo-testkit` package.

 Scanamo is published for Scala 2.11 and 2.12 to Maven Central, so just add the following to your `build.sbt`:

 ```scala